Powered by

 Union Transport Ministry's initiative on road-roaming cattle issue

 The Union Transport Ministry has repeatedly issued directives to the state government to curtail accidents caused by stray cows on the roads.
 Yet, the local administration's indifferent attitude continues to pose a significant issue.
-Certain districts in Madhya Pradesh have initiated a unique measure of applying reflective radium to cow horns, aiding drivers in spotting these animals in low light conditions.
+Certain districts in Madhya Pradesh have initiated a unique measure of applying reflective radium to cow horns, aiding drivers in spotting these animals in low-light conditions.
 Furthermore, the National Highway Authority of India has undertaken the task of constructing a cow shelter in collaboration with private entities.

-In 2022, the Shivraj administration allocated an Rs 200 crore towards the welfare of cows.
+In 2022, the Shivraj administration allocated Rs 200 crore towards the welfare of cows.
 Furthermore, in 2020, they instigated the formation of a dedicated Cow Cabinet aimed at cow protection.
 Nonetheless, despite these impressive measures, it is still a common sight to see cows wandering about freely on the roads of every city in Madhya Pradesh.

 publive-image

-Stray cattle in garbage heap in Sehore
+Stray cattle in a garbage heap in Sehore

 Farmers' crops are getting ruined